Dr Sid

-Sidney Onoriode Esiri (born 1 May 1980), commonly known as Dr SID, is a Nigerian singer.
+Sidney Onoriode Esiri (born 1 May 1980), professionally known as Dr Sid, stylized as Dr SID, is a Nigerian singer.

 Early life

-Dr SID is from Delta State, he was born and raised in Lagos.
-His mother is a fashion designer and his father, Justus Esiri, is an actor.
-His father was a Member of the Order of the Niger (MON) and is known for his role as the Village Headmaster a Nigerian sitcom popular in the 1980s.
-The second child of four children, from an early age Dr SID had his heart set on becoming an entertainer.
-However, his life took a different course graduating from the Nigerian Air force Secondary school ikeja, SID went on to the University of Ibadan, Ibadan (UI) to study Dentistry and Dental Surgery.
-During his school years, his flair for entertainment was not hidden as he took part in school plays, dance competitions, and concerts winning numerous awards along the way.
+Dr Sid is from Delta State.
+He was born and raised in Lagos.
+His mother is a fashion designer and his father, Justus Esiri, was an actor.
+His father was a Member of the Order of the Niger (MON) and is known for his role in the village headmaster, a Nigerian sitcom popular in the 1980s.
+The second child of four children, from an early age, Dr Sid had his heart set on becoming an entertainer.
+However, his life took a different course.
+After graduating from the Nigerian Air force secondary school Ikeja, Sid went on to the University of Ibadan to study dentistry and dental surgery.
+During his school years, he took part in school plays, dance competitions, and concerts winning numerous awards along the way.

 Career

 1999

-Dr SID signed on to a fresh new record label Trybe Records (who released the Nigerian hip hop group Trybesmen) as a choreographer.
+Dr Sid signed on to a fresh new record label Trybe Records (who released the Nigerian hip hop group Trybesmen) as a choreographer.
 He would spend the next three years touring as a backup dancer for the Trybesmen.

 2002

-Dr SID got his chance in front of the mic, when he was made a member of Da Trybe, and given a spot on the song that caused a revolution in Nigerian Hip-hop, "OYA" in 2002 alongside Sasha, 2-Shotz, Timi, DEL, and the Trybesmen (Eldee, Kb and Freestyle).
-Over the next year SID recorded his Debut Single "Don't Stop" and had the number 1 video on the MBI top ten for 8 weeks, His music career had to be put on hold as he had to take a year out to finish up his university degree.
+Dr Sid got his chance in front of the mic, when he was made a member of Da Trybe, and given a spot on the song that caused a revolution in Nigerian Hip-hop, "Oya" in 2002 alongside Sasha, 2-Shotz, Timi, DEL, and the Trybesmen (Eldee, Kb and Freestyle).
+Over the next year Sid recorded his debut single "Don't Stop" and had the number 1 video on the MBI top ten for 8 weeks, His music career had to be put on hold as he had to take a year out to finish up his university degree.

 2004

-Dr SID became a qualified Dentist.
+Dr Sid became a qualified dentist.
 He moved to the UK working with the likes of JJC & the 419 squad, Felix Duke, KAS, R70, D'prince, D'Banj.
 Returning to Nigeria he spent the Next year working at Lagos University Teaching Hospital, and then went on to serve his country at Yola in Adamawa state.
 He also worked at various dental clinics combining dentistry and music.